 Is there a map that shows where all of the baseball teams in the U.S. are located?
 I want to plug pins into such a map to show where I’ve seen games.

 Another question we get all the time.
-The most useful map of its kind — and I carry a copy with me everywhere I go — is the Baseball Travel Map from White Star Press and Benchmark Atlases.
-They do a good job of updating the map every year, too.
+The most useful map of its kind — and I carry a copy with me everywhere I go — is the Baseball Travel Map from Hedberg Maps.
+They do a good job of keeping it updated, too.
 We have the map for sale in our store.
-Also, there is a wonderful map that the Baseball Hall of Fame helped produce called the The World of Baseball.
-In addition to having a map showing where all the teams are located and the birthplaces of countless baseball luminaries, it provides a lot of fascinating information on how other countries have supplied so many Major Leaguers, the evolution of the baseball glove, the literature and music of the sport, and much, much more.
-It’s out of print, but we have a couple of copies for sale.
+Also, there is a wonderful map that the Baseball Hall of Fame helped produce called the The World of Baseball, but it is out of print.
+A shame.

 But probably my favorite representation of ballparks on a map, of sorts, is the Touring The Majors Poster that we published ourselves.
 Check it out.